klimenko3007/countdown/README.md

 The app could benefit from further improvements:

-1. **Improvement in Design:** Enhance the user interface, including a more prominent submit button.
+1. **Improvement in Design:** Enhance the user interface, including a more prominent submit/update button.
+Updating the title and date on blur is not the most intuitive method.
 2. **Year Handling:** Include the option to display years in the countdown.
+The specified format currently only includes days and does not calculate years.
+It would be beneficial to show years, if applicable.
-3. **Past Date Handling:** Implement a mechanism to handle cases where the entered date is in the past.
+3. **Past Date Handling:** mplement a better mechanism to handle cases where the entered date is in the past.
+Currently, it only states that the event has already occurred.
+A better approach would be to change the message to "Time since...".
 4. **Empty State:** Design a proper empty state for the application when no events are added.
+The current "default" strings are not the most user-friendly way of handling this situation.
-5. **Test Coverage:** Increase test coverage to ensure the app is robust and bug-free.
+5. **Test Coverage:** Add test coverage to ensure the app is bug-free.